rubnMartnez/write-ups/HackTheBox/Buff.md

 ![gobusterReport](./res/Buff/gobusterReport.png)

 But before going that rabbithole I googled the port 7680 since I didn't know what it was, and it seems that it is associated with Microsoft Delivery Optimization which seems to be a P2P file distribution system.
-It seems that it's not a common attack surface, but I did some enumeration despite that but I didn't get anything interesting
+It seems that it's not a common attack surface, but I did some enumeration despite that, but I didn't get anything interesting

 ![port7680Enum](./res/Buff/port7680Enum.png)